We are currently accepting applications to all programs. Apply by May 30!

-Homeland security and emergency management in the Hawaii Islands and the U.S. Pacific territories continually evolves and presents complex issues and challenges for the region and nation.
-In partnership with FEMA and other stakeholders in the Pacific region, the Naval Postgraduate School Center for Homeland Defense and Security (CHDS) has developed the Pacific Executive Leaders Program (PELP), which features a graduate-level education curriculum to address specific challenges facing officials in these unique areas.
+Homeland Security, Disaster Response, Homeland Defense, and Emergency Management in the Hawaiian Islands and the U.S. Pacific territories continually evolve and present complex issues and challenges for the region and nation.
+In partnership with FEMA Region 9 and various Pacific-based stakeholders, the Naval Postgraduate School, Center for Homeland Defense and Security (CHDS) developed the Pacific Executive Leaders Program (PELP) to address the unique challenges and build collaboration and capacity in the Pacific region.

 Program Objectives